Skip to content

 Probe monitors run on a configured schedule and actively test a target.
 If the target fails — wrong status code, unreachable port, timeout — Lanby marks it as down and fires an alert.

-Probes run from the Lanby platform (for publicly reachable services) or from a relay agent for private network services.
+Probes run from the Lanby platform (for publicly reachable services) or from a Relay for private network services.

 HTTP / HTTPS